 As it’s a CIO’s role to embrace new technology and ideas, it is important for them to consider the concept of a ‘Clean Room’.
-This is an area where two organisations can share data that can help develop insights for each other but there are both security and legal concerns to contend with.
+This is an area where two organizations can share data that can help develop insights for each other but there are both security and legal concerns to contend with.
 These rooms can help develop strong insights and have primarily been used by marketing business in the past to gain better consumer insight.
-They have the potential to provide excellent information but pose complex security and legal risks which will be unique to each organisation.
+They have the potential to provide excellent information but pose complex security and legal risks which will be unique to each organization.

-5 key CIO Priorities
+5 KEY CIO PRIORITIES

 - Regulatory Compliance & Security